radialHuman/ds_notes/notes/2024/courses/udemy_aws_cloudformation_step_by_step_beginner_to_intermediate.md

 Description: testing writting template
 Resources: #whatever comes under it will be tabbed
  # every resource should have logical ID which is alpha numeric and unique to the template
-    WebServerInstance: # this is a logical id?
+    WebServerInstance: # these are logical IDs which can be anything but comprehensibe and unique for each resource
         Type: AWS::EC2::Instance
         # this is can be found in the resource and property type documentation online, select EC2 and then all the EC2 related types will be listed, click and see its properties in yaml and json, required
         Properties: # this is to confugure the resource